troperville

 Green and yellow green are the colors associated with nuclear waste, radiation, and anything nuclear even though this is seldom the case in Real Life.
 Cherenkov radiation in the pools of nuclear reactors is blue, radioactive cesium chloride fluoresces faintly blue, and hot radioactives are orange.

-The association with the colors green and yellow green and nuclear waste comes from peoples' experience with radium painted watch dials, which glow pale green.
-Watch dials haven't contained radium for decades.
-Currently they use a similar sort of paint but no radium; it absorbs light when placed in light and then glows for a while in the dark.
+The association with the colors green and yellow green and nuclear waste comes from peoples' experience with radium-painted watch dials and uranium glass, both of which which glow pale green (the former in the dark and the latter under UV light).
+While uranium glass is still produced in small quantities, watch dials haven't contained radium for decades.
+Currently they use a nonradioactive phosphorous paint that absorbs light when placed in it and then glows for a while in the dark.

 Yellow Sun